 5. Plan ahead

-One of the best time management tips for moms is to plan ahead.
+One of the best time management tips for moms is to plan ahead for the next day.
 This means you can make the most of your time and avoid last-minute rushes.

 Start by creating a weekly meal plan so you know what to cook each night.
-This will save you time spent trawling through recipes or standing in front of the fridge trying to figure out what to make.
+Meal planning will save you time spent trawling through recipes or standing in front of the fridge trying to figure out what to make.
 Planning also means you can batch cook, have meals ready for busy nights, or freeze extras for another time.
+It’s a lot easier to prepare healthy food and avoid fast food when you plan ahead.

 You should also create a daily schedule detailing what needs to be done and when.
 Include tasks like taking the dog for a walk, picking up the kids from school, doing the grocery shopping, and cooking dinner.
 Having a plan will help you stay focused and avoid wasting time.